This is the multi-page printable view of this section. Click here to print.

 Complete anonymity is hard to achieve, but the measures above can significantly raise your level of personal privacy protection.
 Choose the protections that suit you and strike a balance between convenience and security.

-Challenges in the Online Environment for Today’s Adolescents
+Challenges in Contemporary Youth’s Online Environment

 • Limited ability to identify online risks

-• Susceptible to harmful content
+• Susceptibility to inappropriate content

 • Lack of self-management awareness